Directory of youth services

 Outreach work with young people affected by parental substance use.

-Usual service offer to young people, delivered virtually.
-All enquiries will receive a screening / initial assessment, but it may be that higher risk young people are prioritised.
+The usual services offered to young people are delivered virtually.
+All enquiries will receive a screening / initial assessment, but it may be that higher-risk young people are prioritised.

 Open 9am to 5pm Monday to Thursday and 9am to 4pm on Fridays.